-This is just a short summary of the features; please refer to the full Mission Explorer feature reference for a complete description with images and explaination.
+This is just a short summary of the features; please refer to the full Mission Explorer feature reference for an overview description with images and explaination, or the user manual for full documentation.

 The Mission Explorer module consists of: